 Our mutual goal is to meet the information needs of nonprofit organizations located in the southern suburbs of Chicago and the Joliet Junior College district as a whole.

 Area nonprofits and philanthropies may conveniently access a wide variety of publications on nonprofit management and governance.
 Private citizens are encouraged to use the resources as well.
-Funding to support this partnership has been provided with a grant from the Chicago Community Trust.
+Funding for this partnership is provided by the JJC Foundation and the JJC Library.

 The Center is located in the Library of Joliet Junior College, 2nd floor, Campus Center.
 Local policies for circlulation and use of databases are found on the library web Policies page.